jam-hacks-doomsprayer/cad-models/README.md

-This is a sub repository for our larger codebase for Doom Sprayer
+This is a sub repository for our larger codebase for Doom Sprayer.
+This was built primarily by Ryan